Vanke Dignified Life

 ARTIST RESIDENCY CHINA — HANGZHOU, no. 34

 A short distance from the Liangzhu Museum is the Vanke Dignified Life Cultural Village, a retirement zone of residential, hospital, nursing and rehab services, shops, restaurants, an international youth hostel, and 35% green space.
 The bus dropped us off near the non-denominational church Mei Li Zhou.
-It was designed by Tsushima Design Studio of Tokyo and built in 2010, not by the Japanese architect Tadao Ando as had been thought before being corrected by office staff.
+It was designed by Tsushima Design Studio of Tokyo and built in 2010, not by the Japanese architect Tadao Ando, as my hosts said before being corrected by Mei Li Zhou staff.

 umbrella is essential for sunscreen as the day heats up